max-kay/bachelor_thesis/report/main.typ

 These implementations were used to create a program to construct all possible pairs of positions in any bounded space group.
 Additionally, the pair multiplicities were explained using one-, two- and three-dimensional examples.

-The code for this project (including the code for this report and the slides for the talk) can be found in a GitHub repository #link("https://github.com/max-kay/bachelor_thesis")[github.com/max-kay/bachelor_thesis].
+The code for this project (including the markup for this report and the slides for the talk) can be found in a GitHub repository #link("https://github.com/max-kay/bachelor_thesis")[github.com/max-kay/bachelor_thesis].
 The program can be used in two ways.
 Either it is used as a command line tool.
 Please follow the instructions in the `README.md` on GitHub to build the tool from source.